-In many (though not all) situations, the person responsible for closing the transaction is required to file Form 1099-S with the IRS.
+In many situations, the person responsible for closing the transaction is required to file Form 1099-S with the IRS.

 10. IRS Form 1098

-If you’re doing a substantial number of seller financed deals AND servicing them yourself, you should also plan on filing Form 1098 with the IRS for every individual borrower who pays you $600 or more of interest in each fiscal year.
+If you’re doing a substantial number of seller-financed deals AND servicing these loans yourself, you should also plan on filing Form 1098 with the IRS for every borrower who pays you $600 or more of interest in each fiscal year.

-If you’re using a loan servicing company or working with a CPA to prepare your annual tax return, at least one of them will most likely handle this for you (but be sure to check with them to verify).
+If you’re using a loan servicing company, they will most likely handle this for you, but be sure to check with them to verify.

-Once your transaction is closed, the documentation is complete and all the appropriate forms have been recorded by the county, be sure to keep copies of ALL fully executed documents in your files (and if you haven’t already, make copies of all the documents and send them to the other party for their records as well).
+Once your transaction is closed, the documentation is complete, and the county has recorded all the appropriate forms, be sure to keep copies of all the fully executed documents in your files (the borrower should also have copies of all the documents for their records as well).

-All of the copies I keep in my system are digital (in pdf format) and I keep a pretty clean filing system with individual folders for each borrower.
-I’d recommend figure out a similar system and back up your files.
+Most of the copies I keep in my system are digital (in pdf format), and I keep a pretty clean filing system with individual folders for each borrower.
+I’d recommend figuring out a similar system and backing up your files.